 The right side

-- With the BPM button, you can bring up the metronome menu and select a proper time signature or speed.
+BPM button brings you the menu where you can select a proper time signature or speed.

-- TRIGGER IN VIEW shows exactly the same info as pad view but for the external triggers.
+TRIGGER IN VIEW shows the same information as Pad View, but for the four external triggers.

-- FOOT CONTROL VIEW shows the same information as Pad View but for the four Foot Control Inputs instead of the pads.
+FOOT CONTROL VIEW also shows the information as previous two, but for the four Foot Control inputs.

-- SAMPLE button, it accesses the sample mode where you can make samples from USB, audio input like a phone or directly from sounds you have on the pad.
+SAMPLE button, with which you’re able to access the sample mode and make samples using USB, audio input – like a phone – or directly from your pad’s sounds.

-The last four-button belongs to the EDIT section.
+The last ones on the list belong to the EDIT section.

-- KIT button is used to view a list of kits and to edit kit level settings.
+KIT button lets you view a list of kits and edit their level settings

-- PAD button edits pad level settings, such as RGB lights, pad response, and output routing.
-Global settings are edited through the UTILITY button.
+PAD is used for pad level settings – such as RGB lights, pad response, and output routing.

-- SOUND button is used for editing or browsing throughout the internal sounds or used to import your own samples.
+SOUND button is for editing and browsing through internal sounds or to import your own samples.

 Check out this amazing video review of Alesis Strike Multipad !!!